RConsortium/censusguide/README.md

 Geography is a central concept to the Census Bureau.
 Statistics are normally reported for either the entire nation, or some specific geographic subdivision of the country.

-As the diagram below shows, the Census Bureau has a very complex view of Geography.
-While most Americans know the name of the state and county that they live in, very few can name the tract or block that they live in!
+Most Americans can name the State, County and ZIP Code that they live in.
+But as the diagram below shows, the Census Bureau's geographic hierarchy is much more complex than that!
 ![Census Geo](census-geo.png) (Source: [Standard Hierarchy of Census Geographic Entities](https://www2.census.gov/geo/pdfs/reference/geodiagram.pdf))

 Census provides free access to its geographic data and products such as the TIGER/Line Shapefiles, KMLs, TIGERweb, cartographic boundary files, geographic relationship files, and reference and thematic maps.
 You can access this data [here](https://www.census.gov/geography.html).

-Note: not every demographic dataset provides data at every geographic level.
-For example, the Decennial Census publishes data down to Block level.
-But the American Community Survey only publishes data down to the Block Group level.
-And the Population Estimates Program only publishes data down to the county level.
+Note that not most datasets provide data at only a subset of geographies.
+For example:
+ * The Decennial Census publishes data down to Block level (the smallest geography).
+ * The American Community Survey (ACS) publishes data down to the Block Group level (the level above Blocks).
+ * The Population Estimates Program (PEP) only publishes data down to the county level (two levels above the Block Group level).

 ### Data Dissemination

-The primary tools that Census provides for accessing its data are American FactFinder and its API.
+The primary tools that Census provides for accessing its data are American FactFinder and an API.

 #### American Fact Finder